+W. Larry Cash

+John A. Clerico

-W. Larry Cash James S. Ely III John A. Fry William Norris Jennings, M.D.
+James S. Ely III

+John A. Fry

+William Norris Jennings, M.D.

+Julia B. North

+Wayne T. Smith

 H. Mitchell Watson, Jr.

-Each of the nominees is an incumbent, has consented to being named as a director nominee in this Proxy Statement, and agreed to serve for the one (1) year term to which he has been nominated.
+Each of the nominees is an incumbent, has consented to being named as a director nominee in this Proxy Statement, and agreed to serve for the one (1) year term to which he or she has been nominated.
 If any of the nominees are unable to serve or refuses to serve as a director, the proxies will be voted in favor of such other nominee(s), if any, as the Board of Directors may designate.
 The Company has no reason to believe that any Board nominee will be unable or unwilling to serve if elected as a director.